geetansh2901/svmfda/notes.md

 ## Step 2

-### Facial landmarks detector in dlib is  implementation of  One Millisecond Face Alignment with an Ensemble of Regression Trees paper
+### Facial landmarks detector in dlib is an implementation of  One Millisecond Face Alignment with an Ensemble of Regression Trees paper

-### The pre trained detector in dlib is estimates the location of 68(x,y)-coordinates
+### The pre trained detector in dlib estimates the location of 68-(x,y)-coordinates

 ### There also exists a 194 point model trained on HELEN dataset